4Subsea/evapy/README.md

 # evapy
-Extreme value analysis distributions and tools
+Extreme value analysis distributions and tools created by 4Subsea.